expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 Subscribe to the battery level change updates.

-On iOS devices, the event would be fired when the battery level drop up to 1 percent, but once per minute at maximum.
+On iOS devices, the event would be fired when the battery level drops up to 1 percent, but is only fired once per minute at maximum.

 On Android devices, the event would be fired only when significant changes happens.
 When battery level dropped below `"android.intent.action.BATTERY_LOW"` or up to `"android.intent.action.BATTERY_OKAY"` from low battery level.
 Click [ here ](https://developer.android.com/training/monitoring-device-state/battery-monitoring) to view more explanation on the official docs.